University of Naples "L'Orientale": Institutions

 in 1932 l'Orientale moved into its current headquarters, Palazzo Giusso.
 However, like most universities in Italy, the IUO lacks a single main campus and is distributed over the city at a number of different sites.
-The teaching facilities of L'Orientale include Palazzo Giusso in the historic center of Naples, the large converted monastery of Santa Maria Porta Coeli near the Naples Cathedral, and the new Palazzo Mediterraneo on via Marina.
-Palazzo Mediterraneo now houses CILA, an acronym for Centro Interdipartimentale dei servizi Linguistici ed Audiovisivi: the language lab, an award-winning facility that has satellite TV for international programming, an impressive recording studio, and computers with instant access to the Internet.
+The teaching facilities of L'Orientale include Palazzo Giusso and Palazzo Corigliano in the historic center of Naples, the large converted monastery of Santa Maria Porta Coeli near the Naples Cathedral, and the new Palazzo Mediterraneo on via Marina.